AIgen-Solutions-s-r-l/resonance/memory-bank/activeContext.md

     - Log decoded token payloads for debugging
     - Track response times for authentication requests
     - Provide additional context for 401 responses
+- Fixed JWT token decoding error in AuthDebugMiddleware:
+  - Modified token decoding in main.py to include the secret key parameter
+  - Added enhanced debugging in verify_jwt_token in security.py
+  - Created debug_token.py to diagnose JWT validation issues
+- Resolved authentication issues:
+  - Aligned the secret key in .env ("development-secret-key") with what the application uses
+  - Successfully verified token generation and validation
+- Fixed schema validation error:
+  - Changed JobSchema.id field back to string type to match UUID format in database
+  - Successfully executed all endpoint tests

 ## Current Goals
 - Document the test coverage findings and identify areas for improvement